thoughtbot/bourbon/readme.md

     @include animation-basic((slideup, fadein), (1.0s, 2.0s), ease-in);

+### Appearance
+The `appearance` CSS property is used to display an element using a platform-native styling based on the operating system's theme.

+    @include appearance(none);

+### Background-size
+The background-size mixin supports multiple background-sizes for use with multiple background-images via comma delimitation.

+    # Single background-image
+    @include background-size(50% 100%);

+    # Multiple background-images
+    @include background-size(50% 100%, 75% 100%);

 ### Background-image

 The background-image mixin is helpful for chaining multiple comma delimited background images and/or linear-gradients into one background-image property. background-image supports up to 10 background-images.